LooseLab/readfish/TOML.md

 ### Target Formats

-When specifying the genomic targets to consider in a Read Until experiment we currently accept two formats `chromosome` or `coordinates`.
+When specifying the genomic targets to consider in a ReadFish experiment we currently accept two formats `chromosome` or `coordinates`.

 EG `chromosome`: